aadend1710/WHSTechNotes/journal.md

 # February 2, 2026

 In a shared space, people should be mindful of how their presence and actions impact the comfort of those around them.
 Professional behavior matters because it creates a foundation of mutual respect that allows everyone to focus on their goals without unnecessary distraction.
 Practicing good hygiene and maintaining a reasonable volume are simple yet effective ways to show consideration for colleagues and classmates.
 Additionally, exercising self-regulation ensures that personal moods do not disrupt the collective productivity of the group.
 By consistently following these standards, individuals contribute to a positive environment where everyone feels valued and comfortable.

+# February 10, 2026

+While I wouldn't describe myself as a football enthusiast, I find there’s a certain comfort in having a game provide the ambient soundtrack to a quiet empty room in the afternoon.
+I did tune in for Super Bowl LX, though my focus remained largely detached from the athletic maneuvers on the field.
+To me, the strategic back-and-forth holds a pretty small appeal; however, the Halftime Show was an entirely different matter.
+It was a highlight: vibrant, engaging, and featuring a setlist so infectious that the melodies are still echoing in my head.